-2.3.E.1 Inspectors: Several Officials will be assigned the role of "Inspector" who have the responsibility to perform technical inspections of the solar cars and enforce the Regulations.

-2.3.E.2 Observers: During the cross-country portion of the Event a team of "Observers" will monitor the progress of the teams and report back to the Inspectors.

-2.3.E.3 Staff: A team of "Staff" will support the Event and will be Officials during the Event.

-2.3.E.4 Track Steward: During the track portion of the Event, an Official will be named the "Track Steward".
+- 2.4.E.1 Inspectors: Several Officials will be assigned the role of "Inspector" who have the responsibility to perform technical inspections of the solar cars and enforce the Regulations. - 2.4.E.2 Observers: During the cross-country portion of the Event a team of "Observers" will monitor the progress of the teams and report back to the Inspectors. - 2.4.E.3 Staff: A team of "Staff" will support the Event and will be Officials during the Event. - 2.4.E.4 Track Steward: During the track portion of the Event, an Official will be named the "Track Steward".
 The Track Steward will be in control over operations of the track.
 The Track Steward will have the same authority as the Chief Inspector for track operation.

-2.3.F Jury
+2.4.F Jury

 A Jury will be formed to evaluate protests on conformity with these Regulations, to resolve team disputes, and rule on penalty appeals.
 In addition, the Jury is empowered to decide cases not specifically covered by these Regulations.
 The Jury will be available to teams during the Event.
-Jury meetings will be held in private.
-A representative of the team(s) involved may attend deliberations concerning disputes regarding their team to give evidence and respond to questions from the jury, but not the vote.
-A representative of the Event may attend deliberations to give evidence and respond to question from the jury, but not the vote.
 The Jury will consist of a minimum of three (3) distinguished individuals who have experience with solar car events.

-2.4 Application of Regulations
+2.5 Application of Regulations